MultiSafepay/docs/content/payments/methods/pay-later/e-invoicing/payment-flow.md

 {{< details title="Direct vs redirect">}}

 [Direct flow](/api/#e-invoicing---direct)
-The customer selects E-Invoicing at checkout and the order details are sent directly to E-Invoicing.
+The customer selects E-Invoicing at checkout and the order details are sent directly to MultiFactor.

 [Redirect flow](/api/#e-invoicing---redirect)
 The customer: